prvdmwrong/prvdmwrong/docs/reference/core/types/provider.md

 ### loadOrder `#!lua : number`

 Determines when to initialize the provider.
 Defaults to one.
-This member is not generally useful, as Oh My Prvd will figure out a load order with dependency injection.
+This member is not generally useful, as Prvd 'M Wrong will figure out a load order with dependency injection.

 ### onInit `#!lua : (self: Provider<T>) -> Promise?`